Bass Abyss Level Editor

 Other map attributes

-Having learned how to place stage items like tiles, objects, and enemies in the map, it is time to discuss some special map attributes such as the background image or the music.
+Having learned how to place stage items in the map, it is time to discuss some special map attributes such as the background image or the music.

 All this information is conveyed by that big box that says Level Information.